-Jolene Smyth, PhD, is an Associate Professor in the Department of Sociology at the University of Nebraska-Lincoln and the Director of UNL’s survey data collection center, the Bureau of Sociological Research.
-She teaches graduate level courses on Data Collection Methods and Questionnaire Design.
+Jolene Smyth, PhD, is a Professor and Chair of the Department of Sociology at the University of Nebraska-Lincoln.
+She teaches graduate level courses on Questionnaire Design.
 She is a co-author of the fourth edition (2014) of Internet, Phone, Mail, and Mixed-Mode Surveys: The Tailored Design Method (with Don A. Dillman and Leah Melani Christian).
-She has also published number of journal articles and book chapters on such topics as the effectiveness of web surveys, multiple-answer questions, open-ended questions, scalar questions, visual design, Internet surveys, context effects in web surveys, mode preference, within-household selection in self-administered surveys, survey sponsorship, and mixed-mode surveys.
+She has also published a number of journal articles and book chapters on such topics as the effectiveness of web surveys, multiple-answer questions, open-ended questions, scalar questions, visual design, Internet surveys, context effects in web surveys, mode preference, within-household selection in self-administered surveys, survey sponsorship, and mixed-mode surveys.